henrrich/worksample/README.md

 In this implementation, I just add the support for the Spring simple cache provider which uses concurrent maps in memory as the cache storage.
 Methods that perform external REST API calls are marked with Spring `@Cacheable` annotation.
 When an artist is queried, only the first request will trigger external API calls.

-**This simple cache solution has the drawback that cached data will never expire and can not be updated, and the cache storage is in local memory.
+**This simple cache solution has the drawback that cached data will never expire and can not be updated, the cache storage is in local memory and has the same life cycle as the application instance.
 It is only intended to show how cache can help improving response time here.
 Improvement here would be to integrate external cache storage e.g. Redis to the Spring Boot application.**

-### Rate Limiting
+### Rate Limiting for Service Availability
 One requirement of the REST service is to survive a high traffic load during peak time.
-And the challenge here is that the following external REST APIs have rate limiting:
+And one challenge here is that the following external REST APIs have rate limiting:

 * MusicBrainz API: allow 1 request per second per IP
 * Discogs API: allow 60 requests per minute for authenticated client and 25 requests per minute for unauthenticated user

 These API endpoints will return `503` Service Unavailable error when our traffic hit their limits, and even leads to further blocking of our client.
-In addition to the approaches mentioned previously to reduce response time, rate limiting feature can also be introduced here to protect our REST API endpoint from the attach of high traffic load as well as avoid exceeding the rate limits of our dependent services.
+In addition to the cache approach mentioned previously, rate limiting feature can also be introduced here to avoid exceeding the rate limits of our dependent services.

+Rate limiting also protects the system befind the REST APIs against overloaded traffic.
+In case of peak traffic or DoS attack, overloaded client requests will be rejected in a polite manner to allow them regulate their traffic to a lower velocity.
+The benefit is to ensure the availability of the service even under high traffic that might bring the whole system down.

 [Google guava rate limiter](https://google.github.io/guava/releases/19.0/api/docs/index.html?com/google/common/util/concurrent/RateLimiter.html) class implements a rate limiter that distributes permits at a configurable rate and is used here to implement a very simple rate limiter in this application.
 The implementation is in class `RateLimitHandler.java`.